 In some regions, 10-cigarette packs are also widely available and often promoted as more cost-effective options for smokers who don’t wish to commit to an entire 20-pack purchase.
 But such smaller packs have come under considerable criticism due to making cigarettes more accessible to younger people or those seeking to reduce smoking habits.

 Due to concerns about public health, some countries have banned packs with fewer than 20 cigarettes altogether.
 For instance, the European Union no longer allows the sale of 10-cigarette packs because they could encourage smoking by lowering the cost of entry.
+This is mainly done to reduce affordability and discourage people from buying cigarettes.

 Larger Packs for Big Numbers